sidgotam/Chatbot/README.md

 # Chatbot
-An AI-powered chatbot built using Python and NLP techniques to provide automated responses to user queries.
-This chatbot can be integrated into websites, messaging platforms, or customer support systems to enhance user engagement and automate conversations.
+An AI-powered chatbot utilizing Google's Gemini API to generate intelligent and human-like responses.
+This chatbot can be integrated into websites, messaging platforms, or customer support systems to enhance user engagement and automate interactions.